 Undergraduate Academic Center;

 Avery Building (includes CUB);

 The director of Grounds Operations will ensure that all trash cans and any materials on campus that can be moved by wind force are secured or relocated to a safe area.

-All supervisors will make arrangements to have crews alerted so that they can be called in to work as needed after normal hours.
+All Facilities supervisors will arrange to have crews alerted so that they can be called in to work as needed after normal hours.

-The AVP for Facilities, when notified by Round Rock personnel of an emergency situation, will notify the appropriate Facilities personnel or contract support staff to report to their job stations.
+The director, Facilities Operations when notified by Round Rock personnel of an emergency situation, will notify the appropriate Facilities personnel or contract support staff to report to their job stations.

 REVIEWER OF THIS PPS

 Position Date Associate Vice President for Facilities April 1 E3Y Associate Vice President for Finance & Support Services Planning April 1 E3Y